wp-plugins/mobiloud-mobile-app-plugin/trunk/readme.txt

 Your app will automatically show the latest content from your site, with no need for you to update it manually.
 Your app will display posts and pages, comments and categories.
 Your users will be able to read content online and offline, share it with a single tap, save their favourites, leave comments on your articles and, most importantly, receive push notifications alerting them to new content.

 = Can I test out my app online before I buy? =
-Yes, after installing the plugin and signing up you'll be able to test your app.
-Even before that, you can try our [demo application](http://www.mobiloud.com/demo/?ref=plugindesc) to get a feel of how Mobiloud apps work.
+Yes, after installing the plugin you'll be able to test your own app on your device.

 = Can I try an example app on my iPhone or iPad? = Sure, we have published many apps you can try directly.
 Just open up App Store on your phone or iPad and search for *Speckyboy*.